RB-Lab/tribalizm/docs/specs.md

 -   Fault tolerance: resurect system from persisted state
 -   Reliability: use transactions in when update stores
--   Take time zones into account...
+-   Take time zones into account:
+    -   store timezone in user's object (either in tribalizm or in UI adapter)
+    -   search for `.getTime()`
+    -   set timezone in `Date` object before that call

 ### UX